 Tips for Timing Your CGRP Medicines

 CGRP medicines are a brand new type of migraine drug that’s on the market.
-The three that are out—Aimovig, Emgality, and Ajovy—are all administered as monthly injections.
 I’m about to take my third dose of Emgality.
 Through my own experiences, and talking with others in our forums and online, I’ve thought of and heard of a few tricks for finding your best timing of when to take the medicine.

 It’s important to mention that when deciding anything about when or how you take a medicine, you should always consult with your doctor first.
-These are new medicines and we are still learning about them, and so it’s really important to follow your doctor’s guidelines.
+We are still learning about CGRPs, and so it’s really important to follow your doctor’s guidelines.

 Since it’s a medication you take every 28 days it’s easy to look ahead and see if you will need to take your next dose on a day you’re traveling or attending an important event.
 Also, some people in the Emgality support group I’m in have mentioned that the medicine wears off towards the end.
 If you are one of those people, you can try to time it so that you’ll be taking your medicine before the event.
 You can always ask your doctor if it’s ok to switch up the days.

 How can you work around menstrual migraine?

 Again, some people have mentioned that their medicine wears off towards the end of the month.
 If your cycle is regular and predictable, and you also deal with menstrual migraines, you might want to time it so that your not due to get your period at the end of the 28 days.
 I (accidentally) scheduled it so I get my period right in the middle of my one month doses.
 This is helpful because it has not worn off for me at that point.
 I only had one menstrual migraine last month!